-The 50 mile run starts in the dark at 6 am; we suggest you start with a headlamp, waist lamp or flashlight, and mark it with your bib number.
+The 50 mile run starts in the dark at 6 am; we suggest you start with a headlamp, UltrAspire waist lamp, or flashlight, and mark it with your bib number.
 We will try and have someone a few miles up the course who will return your light to the start/finish.
+However unless you are absolutely certain you will finish before dark, we suggest you carry it with you.
 If you leave it at Mt.
 Werner it will not be returned until the aid station closes, which will be late on Saturday.
 Of course, you may pick it up on your return.